kaleidoscope18/kaleidoscope18/README.md

   - AWS Infra
   - Docker

-🌱 I’m currently learning stuff to pass the AWS Data Engineer - Associate certification
+🌱 I’m always learning and growing.

 Love to all devs ❤️